nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 **macOS, in JavaSnipt**: Click on the site you wish to remove.
 Press Cmd-Delete or File → Delete from the menu bar.
 If you wish to undo this, use Cmd-Z or Edit → Undo.
 You can select multiple sites for deletion by holding down Shift or Command and clicking on multiple rows.

+## Known issues

+### JavaSnipt UI extension for macOS allows users to add sites with the JavaSnipt blocker extension disabled

+Unfortunately, [macOS Safari extensions cannot tell if a content blocker is enabled](https://stackoverflow.com/questions/50481113/how-to-get-the-stateenabled-disabled-of-safari-content-blocker-app-extension-f).
+I can personally verify this bug.

 {% include app_store_link.html marginTop=true %}